 Fully waymarked, with distance markers at 1 mile intervals

-Rucksacks conveyed to finish
+Rucksacks conveyed to the finish

 Ultra Village at finish point – food, drink, music, activities, kids fun area